 - CERT Basic Training:

-- The next in-person CERT Basic training session is scheduled for October 13-16, 2021 in Monument.
-To receive a link to the training, and to be notified of other, future upcoming training sessions, please register at http://ppcert.eventzilla.net
+- CERT Basic training sessions are scheduled regularly in locations around El Paso County.
+To be notified of upcoming training sessions, please register at http://ppcert.eventzilla.net

 - “Hybrid” CERT training is also available, which is a combination of online self-study plus in-person skills checkoff days.
 To sign up for online/in-person hybrid courses, please join the notification list at http://ppcert.eventzilla.net.
 Email any questions about training to email@example.com.